 In the California IHS Area, the California SFC service area includes 38 counties.
-Four counties in California have sanitation services through the Phoenix IHS Area, these include Alpine, Imperial, Inyo, and Mono, therefore data are not included in this report for these counties.
+Four counties in California have sanitation services through the Phoenix IHS Area, these include Alpine, Imperial, Inyo, and Mono,

 This map shows the California SFC service area.
 The SDS data system is one of six major data systems in the IHS Sanitation Tracking and Reporting System (STARS).
 SDS documents information about sanitation deficiencies related to AIAN individual homes and communities.
-In the SDS classification system, homes are often grouped at the community level and there is often more than one community grouped within a reservation.
-The California IHS Area SDS contains 160 communities.
+In the SDS classification system, homes are often grouped at the community level and there is often more than one community grouped within a The California IHS Area SDS contains 160 reservation. communities.
 Data for this profile were from the 2014 SDS.